San Antonio Child Custody Lawyer

 - The custodial parent is incarcerated, not competent or deceased

 - The child has lived with the grandparents for at least six months

-Grandparents cannot ask for visitation rights if the child in question has been adopted by someone other than his or her step-parent.
-Get help from our San Antonio, Texas grandparents rights lawyers today!
+Grandparents cannot ask for visitation rights if the child in question has been adopted by someone other than their step-parent.
+Get help from our San Antonio, Texas, grandparents' rights lawyers today!

-Quality Representation for Your Custody Case in TX
+Quality Representation for Your Child Custody Case in San Antonio, TX

 Whether you are considering going through a divorce or have ended your relationship with the parent of your child, determining custody rights can be difficult and emotional.
-Having a detailed and enforceable agreement that specifies child custody rights is important.
-In the event that you and the other parent do not see eye to eye, a legal plan can be a protection and can reduce conflict by clearly stating expectations.
+Having a detailed and enforceable agreement that specifies child custody rights is essential.
+If you and the other parent do not see eye to eye, a legal plan can be a protection.
+It can reduce conflict by clearly stating expectations.

 Custody situations can be difficult, complex, and tense.
-Our qualified San Antonio child custody lawyers can reduce stress and can provide knowledgeable guidance on the next steps to take.
+However, our qualified child custody lawyers in San Antonio, TX, can reduce stress and provide knowledgeable guidance on the following steps.